Kiarahmani/Reviews/Sep27.md

 In **static analysis**, our aim is to find mappings from program locations (syntactical place-holders) to FOL formulas, that satisfy verification conditions (defined above), for *all acceptable traces* (In other words, *without executing the program*, we want to assign *some information* to the final state of all possible executions)

 The basic approach of finding these mappings, is **symbolic forward propagation**.
 This algorithm iteratively tries to find the exact set of reachable states (states are represented abstractly by logical formulas), and update the potential mapping μ (that initially maps all non-zero locations to ⊥).
-The key idea is to pick a location and make sure that the *sp* of current mapping satisfies mapping of final location for a path or not.
+The key idea is to pick a location and make sure that the *sp* of current mapping satisfies mapping of final location for a path.
 If so, we have reached the correct answer.
 Note that, this algorithm is not guaranteed to terminate.

 To address the above limitaions **Abstract interpretation** is introduced, that by over-approximating reachable states, can guarantee termination (Similar to what we already saw in bounded model checking and interpolation based *complete* model checking)